brk007/BlogOyun/README.md

 ```
 {
 "user_id": "2" -- User's id.
-(You can it in the database)
+(You can see it in the database)
-"topic_id":"1" -- Game's topic id (You can it in the database)
+"topic_id":"1" -- Game's topic id (You can see it in the database)
 "title": "Game tilte", -- I wrote this on purpose, you will see on next code.
 "image: <image>,
   "body": "It's the main text in the page"